 It’s also worth noting that Softr offers an Enterprise plan, though its price isn’t disclosed on the website, which includes SAML SSO, advanced security and controls, a custom contract, and a dedicated account manager.

 Listen to our latest episodes of the Low-Code/No-Code Podcast and discover how to build powerful applications without writing a single line of code!

 Glide – Overall presentation

-Glide really is one of the leading low-code/no-code tools on the market.
+Glide no code app builder really is one of the leading low-code/no-code tools on the market.
 It’s a tool that allows the easy creation of a mobile or web app: users can choose a template and import data from a Google Sheet, an Excel spreadsheet, or from scratch (which they call Glide tables).
 You can then edit your app or webpage until you’re happy with it.

 Glide’s main selling points